tuanvu171/MobileGen3D/README.md

     <img src="assets/render-mobile.gif" width="250" />
 </div>

 Looks good!
 This scene has been customized by the prompt "Turn her into Vangogh Style".
 The scene doesn't look really sharp because I stopped training very early (as it is just for example).
 I used my iPhone 11 for this example, which is different from the one used in the paper's experiments.
-The numerical results in the paper is carried out differently with this example to make it more correct.
+It's also worth noting that this is just an example for visualization and does not reflect completely our experiments in the paper.

 # Train your own scene
 You can also use your own scene/content to generate 3D customizable model.
 Firstly, capture images or a video of the scene from different viewing directions.
 However, it worth noting that the way you capture images impacts enourmously to the rendering results!
 Therefore, we recommend new users to start with a video (~30 seconds) for the ease of usage.
 The video should capture different views, but you should try to avoid capturing some views too densely and some others too sparse.